LalithShiyam/QIMP-tools/PANDA/Readme.md

 ## Citations

-Sample codes were taken as reference to implement PANDA.
+To implement PANDA we were inspired by existing codes from other github contributors.
 Here is the list of github repositories:

 - https://github.com/jackyko1991/vnet-tensorflow